top of page

 Regulatory Capture

-Deflect, Select & Obfusate (DSO)
+Deflect, Select & Obfuscate (DSO)

-DSO is a core tactic in regulatory capture where agencies deflect scrutiny through procedural hurdles, selectively limit data and scopes to rush approvals and obfuscate facts via complex code interpretations.
-This practice sidelines public input, skirts environmental protections, endangers marine habitat, shellfish food and has raised serious alarms for the health of Blaine, Birch Bay and surrounding communities that depend on clean water resources.
+This practice sidelines public input, skirts environmental protections, and endangers marine habitats.
+It has raised serious alarms for the health of Blaine, Birch Bay, and surrounding communities that depend on clean water resources.

 Origins of the Investigation: A Methodical Approach